 |Acute Aquatic Toxicity Category 1 (M factor = 1)||H400: Very toxic to aquatic life|

-Notes: GHS = Globally Harmonized System of Classification and Labelling of Chemicals (UN, 2017); M Factor = Multiplying Factor.
+Notes: CAS# = Chemical Abstracts Service Registration Number; EC# = European Community Number; GHS = Globally Harmonized System of Classification and Labelling of Chemicals (UN, 2019); M Factor = Multiplying Factor.

-It is important to highlight some differences between the GHS and the European Union’s Harmonized Classification, Labelling, and Packaging classifications (CLP) classification schemes.
-One important difference is that the GHS includes Acute Aquatic Toxicity Categories 1, 2, and 3, while the CLP scheme only includes Category 1 for acute aquatic toxicity hazard (UN, 2017; ECHA, 2017).
+It is important to highlight some differences between the GHS and the European Union’s CLP classification schemes.
+One important difference is that the GHS includes Acute Aquatic Toxicity Categories 1, 2, and 3, while the CLP scheme only includes Category 1 for acute aquatic toxicity hazard (UN, 2019; ECHA, 2017).
 Similarly, the South Korean guidance on classifying acute aquatic toxicity hazards includes only Acute Aquatic Toxicity Category 1.
 As a result, substances cannot be classified as Acute Aquatic Toxicity Category 2 or 3 hazards in those jurisdictions.
-In addition, other jurisdictions (e.g., the United States and Canada) have not adopted hazard categories for any aquatic toxicity hazards.
+In addition, other jurisdictions (e.g., the United States and Canada) have not adopted hazard categories for aquatic toxicity hazards.
 These differences between the various hazard classification schemes and how they are adopted (or not) by different jurisdictions may thus result in differing aquatic toxicity classifications for the same metal, even when the same data are evaluated.